 This step is available if you restore workloads other than VMware vSphere VMs and vCloud Director VMs.

-Veeam Backup & Replication uses the network mapping table to update configuration files of VMs on the fly, during the Instant VM Recovery process.
+Veeam Backup & Replication uses the network mapping table to update configuration files of VMs on the fly, during the Instant Recovery process.

 To change networks to which the restored VMs must be connected:

 - In the list, select one or more workloads and click the Network button.

 If a workload is connected to multiple networks, you can select a network to map and click Network.

 - The Select Network window displays all networks to which the target host or cluster is connected.
 In the list, select a network to which the restored VM must be connected after restore.

 To quickly find a network, enter a name or a part of it in the search field.
 Then, click the Start search button or press [Enter].

 If you do not want to connect a restored VM to any virtual network, select the original workload and click Disconnected.